 Ultimately, I hope that in the candid sharing of this one part of our story, that I will help others out there that might be dealing with a similar situation.

 Anaphylaxis is a serious, life-threatening systemic allergic reaction that is rapid in onset and potentially fatal.
-It can cause a number of symptoms including narrowing of the airways, dangerously low blood pressure, unconsciousness and death.
+It can cause a number of symptoms including narrowing of the airways, dangerously low blood pressure, unconsciousness, and death.
 Interestingly enough, the word is Greek in origin and means “against protection”.

-In Frank’s case, his symptoms set in fast and furious and take on an agenda all their own within 30 minutes of coming into contact with one of his allergens.
+In Frank’s case, his symptoms set in fast and furious and take on an agenda all their own within 15 to 30 minutes of coming into contact with one of his allergens.
 Whether it is food-based, idiopathic or exercise-induced, the reactions are violent and terrifying—like watching someone who has been poisoned and is in the throes of a stroke and a heart attack all at the same time.

 His first signs of a reaction are an increase in body temperature, pounding anxiety, and the turning of a deep red—almost purple—from his torso up.
 His eyes swell and the sclera turns blood red.
 His face becomes practically unrecognizable.
 Then comes the vomiting, and profuse at that—his body’s way of trying to purge the offending allergen.
 His blood pressure drops, causing his heart to go into tachycardia—a dangerously accelerated heart rate that far exceeds the norm.